seriousManual/cputilization/README.md

 ## CpuSample

-On every tick a `CpuSample` object is emitted.
+An `CpuSample` object is emitted (EventEmitter interface) or returned via tha callback interface.
 The following methods are available:

 ### percentageBusy()